Chief of Race (CR)

 Pick up clipboards and marked backpacks in the den.

 The Finish Referee( Needs AO) must remain at the Finish from the beginning of the official inspection time until the end of the race The Finish Referee needs to have a radio and acts as the backup hand-timer.
 This is especially important if one racer overtakes another.
 The finish Referee verifies each bib number that finishes.
 He/She also verifies that the finish area is kept clear and safe.
-Confirms with racer the opportunity to head up to the start for provisional re-run and communicates with TD and Race referee.
+Confirms with racer the opportunity to head up to the start for a provisional re-run and communicates with TD and Race referee.

 Hand-timers- the watches need to be synchronized between runs so they must go to the head timer at the finish after the first run and then get brought back to the Finish before the second run.